cdepillabout/servant-rawm/README.md

 [`RawM`](https://hackage.haskell.org/package/servant-rawm/docs/Servant-RawM.html#t:RawM)
 type.

-After `servant-rawm` 0.4.0.0, it is recommended to import sub-packages `servant-rawm-api`, `servant-rawm-server`, `servant-rawm-client`, and `servant-rawm-docs` instead of `servant-rawm` to avoid pulling in unnecessary dependencies.
-This can reduce the compilation time dramatically.
+After `servant-rawm` 0.4.0.0, the implementations of the `RawM` endpoint are divided into `servant-rawm-client`, `servant-rawm-docs`, and `servant-rawm-server` to avoid introducing unnecessary dependencies and reduce the compilation overhead.

+You will need to add either of the implementations to your dependencies, and import the corresponding implementation (`Servant.RawM.Server`, `Servant.RawM.Client`, or `Servant.RawM.Docs`) for the `RawM` endpoint to function correctly.

 ## Example